-To control the stepper motor, the design should use the A4988 based motor driver.
-It is a cost effective driver that is capable to control this Nema 14 motor.
+To control the stepper motor, the design should use the A4988 motor driver.
+It is a noisy driver but it is inexpensive and capable of controlling these motors.

 I have used the Node MCU ESP8266 processor for many of my projects.
 It can be easily programmed using the Arduino IDE, its small and it has WiFi built in.
 Not to mention great community support.
 Hence for this project I will use it again.

 The second option is the NodeMCU ESP8266 WeMos D1.
 This processor has a smaller form factor and could also be a good choice.

 - NEMA 14 or NEMA 17 stepper motors get hot when they run, a 3D printed PLA enclosure may not be able to sustain the heat buildup during operation.
 Testing shows that typical operation only lasts a 5-10sec then pause.
 Hopefully this should not raise the temperature too high.

 - For this design I have chose the NEMA 14 motor dues to its size but I am also going to make a NEMA 17 variant to get an even more powerful device for those that need it.